 The Wyoming State Liquor Association (WSLA) represents retailers and wholesalers in the state regarding alcohol.
 While the state controls wine and spirits purchases for bars and restaurants, beer is allowed to be purchased by private distributors.

 Depending on the license type, fees vary between $100 to $3,000 and are due for annual renewal.

 What Other Permits Do You Need to Start a Restaurant or Bar?

 If you started looking into your required documentation for a liquor license application, you already know you’ll need a whole slew of permits.
 Most are other permits you need to run a bar or eatery anyway.
 Here are some of the most common ones you’ll need:

 - Business license: A business license issued by your state tax agency gives you the right to operate a business in your state.

-- Food service license: Your restaurant or bar that serves food will need a food service license, called a Servsafe verification, to show you meet industry standards on food prep.
+- Food service license: Your restaurant or bar that serves food will need a food service license, called a ServSafe verification, to show you meet industry standards on food prep.

-- Food handlers permit: In addition to a food service license, you’ll need to get a food handler’s permit from your state’s department of health.
+- Food handler‘s permit: In addition to a food service license, you’ll need to get a food handler’s permit from your state’s Department of Health.

 How PourMyBeer Can Help

-Are liquor laws and license rules making your head spin?
+Do liquor laws and license rules make your head spin?
 PourMyBeer makes it easy to comply with regulations for serving alcohol through one simple solution: tech-operated pouring.
 Let your staff focus on ID’ing customers and stopping them from overindulging while PourMyBeer dispensers serve up perfectly portioned glasses.